One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Introduction

-The strategy of the proof is similar to the one in \cite{one-dimensional-p-adic}.
-One uses the algebraization result for groups in a very general context obtained in \cite{mop}, see Section \ref{mopsection}.
-A one dimensional connected algebraic group in a perfect field is either the additive group, the multiplicative group, a twisted multiplicative group or an elliptic curve see for example Corollary 16.16 of \cite{algebraic-groups} for the affine case and Theorem 8.27 for the general case.
+One-dimensional connected algebraic groups over a perfect field have a classical classification: they are either the additive group, the multiplicative group, a twisted multiplicative group or an elliptic curve.
 So one has to describe the type-definable subgroups in each of these cases.
-After this one uses compactness to go from a type-definable group morphism to a definable local group morphism and from there to suitably defined $\lor$-definable group morphism.
+After this one uses logic compactness to go from the given type-definable group morphism to a definable local group morphism and from there to a suitably defined ind-definable group morphism, which gives the classification.
+We try to reference the arguments in \cite{one-dimensional-p-adic} when relevant so that we can focus on the modifications needed in this article.

+We mention that we give here an additional argument that allows us to get rid of the finite kernel in the classification in several cases, for instance the argument shows this finite kernel is unnecessary in the previously obtained classification for the $p$-adic number case, see Lemma \ref{finite-kernel}.
+We also mention that the hypothesis of commutativity is now known to be unnecessary in all cases except perhaps the case of algebraically closed valued fields of positive equicharacteristic, by work of Hasson and the first author (see \cite[Section 8]{acosta-hasson}), where it is proven that a definable one-dimensional group contains a finite index commutative subgroup.
+The proof in the pseudo-local case requires the classification obtained here.

-The description of type-definable subgroups of algebraic one dimensional groups proceeds more or less as follows, often there are short exact sequences $0\to G_0\to G\to \Gamma$, and $0\to G_0^-\to G_0\to H$ for $H$ an algebraic subgroup of the residue field.
-These maps sometimes satisfy that all definable subsets contain almost all fibers of the image, or at some points some more complicated weakening of this property.
-This implies that the classification reduces to the one in the kernel of the map and in $H$ or $\Gamma$ see Lemma \ref{aas-group}.
-For the kernel $G_0^-$ one has a filtration of the group $w:G_0^-\to \Gamma$ with intermediate quotients $(k,+)$, so one proceeds by analogy with $O$ with the filtration $v:O\to \Gamma$.
+The description of type-definable subgroups of algebraic one-dimensional groups proceeds more or less as follows.
+For the given algebraic group $G$, often there are short exact sequences $0\to G_0\to G\to \overline{G}$, and $0\to G_0^-\to G_0\to H$, where $H$ is an algebraic group over the residue field, and where $G_0$ and $G_0^-$ are suitable definable subgroups of $G$.
+These maps sometimes satisfy that all definable subsets of the domain contain almost all fibers of the image, or at some points some more complicated weakening of this property.
+This property appears often enough that we call it opaqueness --- this term is borrowed from \cite{HasHruMac-Book}.
+Using opaqueness, one sees that the classification reduces to a classification of definable subgroups of $G_0^-$, $H$ and of $\overline{G}$, see Lemma \ref{opa-group}.
+For the kernel $G_0^-$ one has a group filtration $w:G_0^-\to \Gamma$ with intermediate quotients $(k,+)$, and in this case a proof analogous to the case of $\Oval$ with the filtration $v:\Oval\to \Gamma$ works.

+The fact that the residue field is infinite appears in several places in the described analysis.
+First the algebraic group $H$ is infinite, which led us to the notion of opaqueness.
+Second, $G_0^-$ has a subgroup which is analytically isomorphic to $(\Oval,+)$ via a uniformization map.
+In the $p$-adic number case this subgroup is of finite index, so no additional analysis is necessary.
+In the case of ACVF of positive residue characteristic, this subgroup is merely one of the subgroups of $G_0^-$ corresponding to the filtration mentioned above, which necessitates an additional argument for the case $G_0^-$.